 In fact, we are on a journey to discover and address the underlying environmental and relational issues that may have led us to feel unwanted and incongruous same-sex attractions in the first place.

 The core of this journey we call “M.A.N.S.
 Work.”
-The acronym stands for Masculinity, Authenticity, Needs Fulfillment and Surrender — four broad, overlapping areas of inner healing and personal growth that can potentially bring any man closer to wholeness and peace.
+The acronym stands for Masculinity, Authenticity, Needs Fulfillment and Surrender — four broad, overlapping areas of inner healing and personal growth that can potentially bring any man from any walk of life closer to wholeness and peace.

 We pursue courageous personal-growth work and a personal spiritual and emotional journey in a supportive community of like-minded brothers.